cameronmclean/hyperPatterns/hyperPatterns.md

 /\*/\*     				         OPTIONS
 				 				 HEAD

+>>nb not sure if above will work - nested basic containers?

 ---
 Created lib folder.
 First script is syncDesignDocs.js which specfies all the design docs we want to use/store in couchDB.
 Running `node syncDesignDocs.js` from the hyperpatterns/site/lib dir will write teh docs to couchdb /patterns/_design etc...